-Blame travel guru Rick Steves for first recommending the scenic Slea Head Drive route.
-He said Ireland's Dingle peninsula would be “more Irish” and less touristic than the Ring of Kerry, and that the drive would be one of the best things to do in Dingle.
-Even without having been on the Ring, I suspect he might be right.
+We can thank travel guru Rick Steves for first recommending visiting the Dingle Peninsula.
+He promised that driving the scenic Slea Head Drive would be “more Irish” and less touristic than Skellig Michael and the Ring of Kerry, and that the loop road would be one of the best things to do in Dingle town.
+Even without having driven the Ring of Kerry, I suspect he might be right.

 Lesson learned: Arrive early for traditional Irish music

-On our first night, we battled rush-hour-ish traffic and drove into Dingle for dinner.
-Dinner is usually served between 6 and 8:30, after which the pubs begin to fill up with locals who come for a pint and some “trad Irish music.”
+On our first night, we battle rush-hour-ish traffic and drive into Dingle for dinner.
+In this part of Ireland, dinner is usually served between 6 and 8:30.
+After that, the pubs begin to fill up with locals who come for a pint and some “trad Irish music.”

 Music generally starts between 9 and 10 pm.
-We went into three establishments after we ate, and each had its own traditional duet.
-One pub had guitar accompanied by Irish bagpipes, a second had a guitar plus banjo, and the last had a guitar and accordion.
-All were different, yet each had a very traditional (“trad”) sound.
-Alas, each stay brief, as no seats were to be had.
+We go pub hopping after dinner, and pop into three establishments, each with duos playing different instruments.
+One pub offers a guitar and bagpipe team, there’s a guitar plus banjo at the second place, and at the last, a duet play guitar and accordion.
+All are different, yet each have a very traditional (“trad”) sound.

 Ireland’s ancient beehive huts

-Overcast skies and the promise of rain meet us the next morning, but we're not the type to let weather deter us.
-Driving the scenic Slea Head coastal road, even on a cold, wet, and windy day, is why we came to the Dingle peninsula in the first place.
+Overcast skies and the promise of rain meet us the next morning, but in Ireland you can’t let let weather deter you.
+Driving the scenic Slea Head coastal road, even on a cold, wet, and windy day, is why we’d come to the Dingle peninsula in the first place.

 We brave the dismal weather and leave our car to explore a few ancient beehive huts.
 These rustic, rocky igloos were inhabited until 1200.
 Elsewhere, sheep are penned in by mossy rock walls that have been there for centuries.
 Off in the misty distance, the stone walls of abandoned houses stand, silent monuments to those forced to leave their land during the Irish potato famine.